Stacey Beichler (formerly Herman), MS Ed, CESP

 Email: Colangelo@KennedyKrieger.org

-Dr. Becca Colangelo is the assistant director of Meaningful Community Services at Kennedy Krieger Institute.
-She helps to oversee the Project SEARCH and CORE Foundations programming at Kennedy Krieger.
+Dr. Becca Colangelo is the director of strategic partnerships. research, and operations in the Neurodiversity at Work department at Kennedy Krieger Institute.
+In this role, she oversees the recruitment of Neurodiversity at Work staff, works with local universities to provide meaningful internship experiences for college students, and advances departmental research initiatives.
 In 2018, Dr. Colangelo completed her doctorate in Educational Leadership from Drexel University.
 Her research explored the transitional challenges that families face when adolescents with more severe diagnoses of autism spectrum disorder transition from traditional school settings to placements with adult service agencies.
-In addition to her role as the assistant director, Becca serves as an adjunct faculty member for the University of Maryland and the University of the People.
+In addition to her role as the director, Becca has served as an adjunct faculty member for Towson University and the University of Maryland.

 Rachel Tracz